application-stacks/runtime-component-operator/doc/user-guide.md

   applicationImage: quay.io/my-repo/my-app:1.0
 ```

-The `applicationImage` value is required to be defined in `RuntimeApplication` CR.
+The `applicationImage` value must be defined in `RuntimeApplication` CR.
+On OpenShift, the Operator would try to match an image stream name with the `applicationImage` value and fallbacks into registry lookup if it is not able to find any image stream that matches the value.
+If you want to distinguish an image stream called `my-company/my-app` (project: `my-company`, image stream name: `my-app`) from the Docker Hub `my-company/my-app` image, you can use the full image reference as `docker.io/my-company/my-app`.

 To get information on the deployed CR, use either of the following: